marbl/MetagenomeScope/README.md

 </details>

 <details>
-  <summary><strong>I want to visualize an assembly graph, and I don't care
+  <summary><strong>I want to visualize an assembly graph, but I don't care
 about the "pattern identification" stuff.
 Can you just show me the raw structure of the graph?</strong></summary>